owiwamasa/hullabaloo-react-redux-proj/README.md

 - Search by podcast, episode, user, or description
 - Follow/ Unfollow podcasts
 - Post/ Delete comments on episodes
-- Create your own podcast and episodes
+- Create, edit, and delete your own podcast and episodes
-- Audio player that increments 'Total Plays' for each podcast and episode
+- Audio player increments 'Total Plays' for each podcast and episode
 <br />

 ## Home Page: